Citi ThankYou Premier Card

 The Citi ThankYou Premier Card suffers from mood swings.
 This card’s appeal improved greatly when Citi boosted the sign-up bonus earlier in 2017.
 That move alone pushed this card into the top tier of travel rewards credit cards, especially considering its modest (in comparison) annual fee.

-But then Citi killed the bonus in September 2017.
-Losing the once lucrative sign-up bonus may make this card seem less appealing than one that offers an initial bonus, but anyone who spends a decent amount of time in their car will likely get more value over the long term from a card that pays big rewards on gas, parking and tolls.
-(We strongly weight sign-up bonuses when considering our score for travel credit cards.
-That’s why this card’s score is now so low.)
+When it’s not offering a sign-up bonus, this card may seem less appealing than one that offers an initial bonus, but anyone who spends a decent amount of time in their car will likely get more value over the long term from a card that pays big rewards on gas, parking and tolls.
 It’s worth noting that at 3x the rewards, this card pays as much on gas spending as some of the best gas credit cards on the market.

 If your primary objective is to earn rewards toward air travel and you don’t mind booking your flights through the Citi ThankYou portal, you can benefit from owning the Citi ThankYou Premier Card.
 Earn 3 ThankYou Points for every $1 spent under Citi’s broad definition of what counts as travel.
 Gas stations, parking garages, tolls and even travel agencies will all net you triple rewards.
 And, downloading music, going to a sporting event, or a movie all count in the entertainment and restaurant categories, which earn 2 ThankYou Points for every $1 spent.
 All other purchases earn 1 point.

-We are disappointed this card doesn’t come with an introductory 0% APR offer on purchases or balance transfers and now no longer has a sign-up bonus.
+We are disappointed this card doesn’t come with an introductory 0% APR offer on purchases or balance transfers and has a smaller sign-up than other premium rewards cards.
 Other travel rewards cards offer this perk.